achimmertens/advertising/README.md

 # advertising
 This tool searches for predefined advertising-text in the blockchain Hive and creates reports about the findings.

-It has two main scripts, createCampaign.js and createAdvertisingReport.js, and uses a config.json file to generate both, an advertising campaign and a report of the success.
+It has three main scripts, createCampaign.js, createAdvertisingReport.js and payTheAuthors.js, and uses a config.json file to generate both, an advertising campaign and a report of the success and pays the advertisers.

 # The Config Json File
 For each campaing we need to set up the config file.
 Here is an example with explanation: